-Packaged with the Teacher's Book, the Class CD contains all class audio (Student's Book audio activities, pronunciation worksheet audio and exam audio).
+Packaged with the Teacher's Book the Class CD contain all class audio (Student's Book audio activities and audio).

 Website: www.webFramework.net

 The Framework series has its own dedicated website, which complements the course material.
 As well as additional course information, the site features: